anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 ## Step 1: Set up QGIS

-1. You need QGIS-LTR 3.28 Firenze.
+1. The Cycle Node Network Planner was developed to run with QGIS-LTR 3.28 Firenze, but might also work with later versions.
 If you already have QGIS installed, you can check your version by clicking on `About QGIS-LTR`, as shown below.
 To download the latest stable release of QGIS or to upgrade it to the 3.28 version, [click here](https://www.qgis.org/en/site/forusers/download.html).
-When downloading, make sure to install not the newest, but the latest stable version (QGIS-LTS 3.28).

 <p align="center"><img alt="Check your QGIS version" src="/docs/screenshots/qgis-version.png" width=80%></p>